-Causes of Direct Labour Rate Variances:
+Causes of Direct Labour Rate Variances

 - a.
 Change in basic wage structure or change in piece-work rate.
 These will give rise to a variance till such time the standards are not revised. - b.
 Employment of workers of grades and rates of pay different from those specified, due to shortage of labour of the proper category, or through mistake, or due to retention of surplus labour. - c.
 Payment of guaranteed wages to workers who are unable to earn their normal wages if such guaranteed wages form part of direct labour cost. - d.
 Use of a different method of payment, e.g. payment at day-rates while standards are based on piece-work method of remuneration. - e.
 Higher or lower rates paid to casual and temporary workers employed to meet seasonal demands, or urgent or special work. - f.
 New workers not being allowed full normal wage rates. - g.
 Overtime and night shift work in excess of or less than the standard, or where no provision has been made in the standard.
 This will be applicable only if overtime and shift differential payments form part of the direct labour cost. - h.
-The composition of a gang as regards the skill and rates of wages being different from that laid down in the standard. - 2.
-Direct Labour Efficiency Variance (also termed Labour Time Variance): The difference between the standard hours which should have been worked and the hours actually worked, valued at the standard wage rate.
+The composition of a gang as regards the skill and rates of wages being different from that laid down in the standard.